 The world collection, he noted, is made up of about 14,000 varieties of grain sorghum.
-Many of these cannot be used in the U.S. breeding programs because they fail to mature under long days in temperate areas and because they are too
+Many of these cannot be used in the U.S. breeding programs because they fail to mature under long days in temperate areas and because they are too program.

-To make these types available in useful form, Rosenow and Johnson, based at the Texas A&M University Agricultural Research and Extension Center, are converting the tall, late-maturing exotic lines to dwarf, earlymaturing, day-length insensitive lines.
+To make these types available in useful form, Rosenow and Johnson, based at the Texas A&M University Agricultural Research and Extension Center, are converting the tall, late-maturing exotic lines to dwarf, earlymaturing, day-length in-sensitive lines.
 These converted lines can then be grown and evaluated for desirable characteristics.

 Grain from sorghum lines developed at the Lubbock Center is analyzed at the Cereal Quality Laboratory of the TAES at Texas A&M University.
 Headed by Dr. L.W.
-Rooney, the lab assembles information about the physical and chemical characteristics of sorghum grain and relays its findings to Rosenow and Johnson for further study in their breeding
+Rooney, the lab assembles information about the physical and chemical characteristics of sorghum grain and relays its findings to Rosenow and Johnson for further study in their breeding standpoint.
+"Certainly, however, we hope these studies will result in the development of varieties for food that can be grown in our

-Because grain sorghum as an animal feed is such an important part of our High Plains we are looking for ways to improve the crop from that standpoint.
+'Because grain sorghum as an animal feed is such an important part of our High Plains economy," Johnson explains, "we are looking for ways to